By Stephen Leahy

-A growing body of scientific evidence is revealing an astonishing array of illness including cancers, heart disease, diabetes, obesity, ADHD, autism, Alzheimers and depression, with links to the ever-increasing amount of toxic chemicals in our bodies, said Julian Cribb, author of the new book “Poisoned Planet: how constant exposure to man-made chemicals is putting your life at risk”.
+A growing body of scientific evidence is revealing an astonishing array of illnesses including cancers, heart disease, diabetes, obesity, ADHD, autism, Alzheimer’s, and depression, with links to the ever-increasing amount of toxic chemicals in our bodies, said Julian Cribb, author of the new book “Poisoned Planet: how constant exposure to man-made chemicals is putting your life at risk”.

 “There are at least 143,000 man-made chemicals plus an equally vast number of unintentional chemicals liberated by mining, burning fossil fuels, waste disposal,” Cribb said in a release.

-“Around 1000 new industrial chemicals are released every year, which the United Nations says are largely untested for human and environment health and safety.”
+“Around 1000 new industrial chemicals are released every year, which the United Nations says are largely untested for human and environmental health and safety.”